 Dr Rebecca Driver

-Rebecca Driver runs the research consultancy Analytically Driven Ltd. She has over 25 years of experience in tackling difficult policy questions.
+Dr Rebecca Driver runs the research consultancy Analytically Driven Ltd, which she founded in 2013.
+She has over 30 years of experience in policy research, including at a very senior level, and has published extensively.
 As a researcher and economist, she has worked on many different policy issues over the years.
 These range from big macro topics, such as the benefits of EU membership, to more micro issues, such as how to explain risk to consumers, or what should the policy framework be for Neighbourhood Plans.